hackclub/OnBoard/projects/regle_pcb/README.md

 $97.43 USD (incl. shipping)

 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->
+See [my design process in more detail](docs/workflow.md).
+My main challenge was vectorising bitmap graphics, and the best solution was hard work and patience.